WantWare

 Authenticator

 Manages a variety of verifications, guards, and runtime trust-checks.
-Only handles the other 7 Powers and itself but does so natively at startup.
+Only handles the other 7 packages within Essence itself but does so natively at startup.

 Instruction Maker